Chloe's book recommendations - Part 2

-I am excited to highlight some of my favourite books which I use in my work as an LGBTQ counsellor and trainer.
-This is part of a series of blogs...
+I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer.
+This is part of a series of blogs.

 Transgender Health: A Practitioner's Guide to Binary and Non-Binary Trans Patient Care

 Ben Vincent, holds a PhD in Sociology and Social Policy from the University of Leeds.
 Ben specialises in transgender identity, community practices and transgender healthcare.

 More info on their website here: https://genderben.com/about/

 What the book is about?

 Aimed at healthcare and medical practitioners (although very accessible to counsellors) this book shows how to deliver primary and secondary care to gender-diverse people.

 With accessible and practical advice on how to tailor your work to the needs of each client.

 This book explains how to use language and pronouns in a respectful way and lists lots of detailed information about medical transition such as hormones, hair removal, top surgery and gamete storage.

 Administration and Patient Interactions